grinnell-cs/csc151-images/_eboards/eboard29.md

 Peer

-* Drag, Saturday November 11th.
-Cheer the performers and the pretty lights.
+* Saturday, 2023-11-11. _Drag._ Cheer the performers and the pretty lights.

 Wellness